On the Limit of Language Models as Planning Formalizers: Evaluation: Datasets, Metrics, Models

 \resizebox{0.9\linewidth}{!}{ }

-The above example of the Natural description no longer discusses the preconditions and effects of each actions one by one, but rather focuses on the general rules to the domain.
+The example no longer discusses the preconditions and effects of each action one by one, but rather focuses on the general rules to the domain.
 These rules apply to not only `pick-up' but also other actions.
-Therefore, the \dd can be much more concise, requires less algorithmic awareness, and more realistic.
+Therefore, the \dd can be much more concise, requires less algorithmic awareness, and is more realistic.